robinoldman/cycle-site1/README.md

 10. Django allauth: Employed for account registration and authentication functionality.
 11. Django Crispy Forms: Used to simplify the rendering of forms in the application.

+### Frameworks, Libraries & Programs Used

+1. Django: Utilized as the framework to facilitate rapid and secure development of the application.
+2. Google Fonts: Incorporated to implement the Lato font in the project.
+3. Font Awesome: Employed to enhance aesthetics and user experience by adding icons.
+4. Bootstrap: Utilized to create responsive web pages.
+5. Git and GitHub: Employed for version control, using the Gitpod terminal to commit changes to Git and push them to GitHub.
+Additionally, GitHub was used for agile development by utilizing User Stories (GitHub Issues) and tracking progress on a Kanban board.
+6. Gunicorn: Used as the web server to run Django on Heroku.
+7. psycopg2: A database adapter used to support the connection to the PostgreSQL database.
+8. Cloudinary: Utilized as a storage solution for the application's images.
+9. Summernote: Incorporated to provide a WYSIWYG (What You See Is What You Get) editing experience on the Hike editing screen.
+10. Django allauth: Employed for account registration and authentication functionality.
+11. Django Crispy Forms: Used to simplify the rendering of forms in the application.

 ### Validator Testing